Agence nationale de la sécurité des systèmes d'information

 The Agence nationale de la sécurité des systèmes d'information (ANSSI; English: French National Agency for the Security of Information Systems) is a French service created on 7 July 2009 with responsibility for computer security.

 ANSSI reports to the Secretariat-General for National Defence and Security (SGDSN) to assist the Prime Minister in exercising his responsibilities for defence and national security.

 ANSSI replaced the Central Directorate of Computer Security, which on July 31, 2001, replaced the SCSSI.

 Guillaume Poupard, Chief Engineer of Armaments, was appointed director general of ANSSI on 27 March 2014, succeeding Patrick Pailloux.

+Vincent Strubel succeeds Guillaume Poupard as new director general on January 4, 2023.

-ANSSI has a budget of €80 million (2014) and a workforce of 500 in 2015 and with a target of 567 by the end of 2017.
+ANSSI has a budget of €80 million (2014) and a workforce of 500 in 2015, with a target of 567 by the end of 2017.

 Background and context

 ANSSI is heir to a long line of bodies responsible for ensuring the security of sensitive information belonging to the French State: